Kwasi-Dankwa/E-Commerce-repositio/README.md

 # E-commerce Back End Starter Code
-Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+My challenge was to build the back end for an e-commerce site.
+I  took a working Express.js API and configured it to use Sequelize to interact with a MySQL database.
+This app was built using JavaScript.
+By the end of this project I was able to deeply understand constructing databases and create relationships between them(associations).

 ## User Story
 ```